Azure/azure-signalr/docs/diagnostic-logs.md

 SignalR service only trace messages in direction **from server to client via SignalR service**.
 The tracing ID will be generated in server, the message will carry the tracing ID to SignalR service.

 By checking the log in server and service side, you can easily find out whether the message is sent from server, arrives at SignalR service, and leave from SignalR service.
-Basically, by checking if the *received* and *sent* message are matched or not based on message tracing Id, you can tell wether the message loss issue is in server or SignalR service in this direction.
+Basically, by checking if the *received* and *sent* message are matched or not based on message tracing Id, you can tell whether the message loss issue is in server or SignalR service in this direction.
 For more information, see the [details](#message-flow-detail-for-path3) below.

 For **collect partially** collecting behavior:

 Once you mark the client as diagnostic client, SignalR service will trace messages in both directions.

 By checking the log in server and service side, you can easily find out whether the message is pass the server or SignalR service successfully.
-Basically, by checking if the *received* and *sent* message are matched or not based on message tracing Id, you can tell wether the message loss issue is in server or SignalR service.
+Basically, by checking if the *received* and *sent* message are matched or not based on message tracing Id, you can tell whether the message loss issue is in server or SignalR service.
 For more information, see the details below.

 **Details of the message flow**

-For the direction **from client to server via SignalR service**, SignalR service will only consider the invocation that is originated from diagnostic client, that is, the message generated directly in diagnostic client, or service messsage generated due to the invocation of diagnostic client indirectly.
+For the direction **from client to server via SignalR service**, SignalR service will only consider the invocation that is originated from diagnostic client, that is, the message generated directly in diagnostic client, or service message generated due to the invocation of diagnostic client indirectly.

 The tracing ID will be generated in SignalR service once the message arrives at SignalR service in **Path 1**.
 SignalR service will generate a log `Received a message <MessageTracingId> from client connection <ConnectionId>.` for each message in diagnostic client.
 Once the message leaves from the SignalR to server, SignalR service will generate a log `Sent a message <MessageTracingId> to server connection <ConnectionId> successfully.` If you see these 2 logs, you can be sure that the message passes through SignalR service successfully.